Azure/missionlz/src/bicep/examples/automationAccount/README.md

 1. A Mission LZ deployment (a deployment of mlz.bicep)
 2. The outputs from a deployment of mlz.bicep (./src/bicep/examples/deploymentVariables.json).
-3. Powershell Runbook for your MLZ deployment
+3. PowerShell Runbook for your MLZ deployment

 See below for information on how to create the appropriate deployment variables file for use with this template.